MarcKami/aidl-team6-project/README.md

 ## Experiment 3
 1000 Samples over 10 epochs with (800, 1024) range random size & lr= 0.001 **using ReduceLROnPlateau scheduler**
 ### Hypotesis
-Given the good results on the first steps of the previous experiment and the stuck on the learning of the model, we expect to solve this problem and have better results implementing an [ReduceLROnPlateau](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html) scheduler and update the learning rate accordingly.
-This should resolve the classification problem that we have with person class and other classes missing in the experiment 2 predictions
+Learning rate decay is a technique that aims the model to converge and avoid oscillations which prevent the optimizer to get to a local minimum By using a Learning Rate Scheduler we expect to observe an improvement in the learning curves, specially in the epochs, where the learning rate is reduced, thus allowing the model to succesfully recognise both "rider" and "person".

 ### Setup
-In this case we used the same set of 1000 training images and 200 validation images.
-This time we used the same learning rate given the results in the previous experiment, but in the other hand, as a result of lr stuck, we decide to implement the scheduler [ReduceLROnPlateau](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html)
+We use the same set of 1000 training images and 200 validation images.
+Starting with the learning rate of 0.001 (as in the previous experiment) we define a Scheduler that reduces it when no significant loss reduction is observed for a few epochs [ReduceLROnPlateau](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html).
 ### Results
-TODO
+The behaviour of the learning curves does not match our expectations, as we observe again a stagnation after few epochs of training.
+Furthermore the model still does not detect the class "person".

 - Total Loss:

 ![](https://github.com/MarcKami/aidl-team6-project/blob/master/docs/exps/Experiment%203/TotalLoss.PNG)